hannahsquier/dom-tree/README.md

-🌲 DOM Tree Parser

-This DOM Tree parser reads in HTML files and parses it into individual nodes.
-The tool

-# :memo: DOM Tree Parser Built with Ruby
+# 🌲 DOM Tree Parser Built with Ruby

 With this application, you can convert any HTML file into a node based DOM Tree.
 The program can also build the original file back from the tree.